 \subsection{Tidal Disruption Event}

-As AT2019cmw appears nuclear in its host and displays a lack of detected AGN activity, or any AGN-like or SN-like spectral features, we return to the scenario of a TDE to explain its observed properties.
+AT2019cmw appears nuclear in its host.
+Our measured offset of 0.049" and a scatter of 0.112", as detailed in Section~\ref{sec:offset}, is consistent with the offset of $\leq$4" for TDEs selected by the ZTF sample studies from \citet{van_velzen_seventeen_2021} and \citet{hammerstein_final_2023}.
+As AT2019cmw's host also displays a lack of detected AGN activity, and AT2019cmw itself does not show any AGN-like or SN-like spectral features, we return to the scenario of a TDE to explain its observed properties.

 As can be seen in Figure~\ref{fig:BBfits} and Figure~\ref{fig:Colours}, AT2019cmw cools significantly post-peak compared to the featureless TDEs from \citet{hammerstein_final_2023} that display similar featureless spectra.
 However, as peculiar TDEs and candidate-TDEs have also displayed similar post-peak temperature evolution, we do not consider this to be evidence against a TDE interpretation for AT2019cmw.
-For example, the candidate featureless TDE `Dougie' \citep{vinko_luminous_2014} as well as the fast evolving TDE AT2020neh \citep{angus_fast-rising_2022}, both discussed further in Section~\ref{sec:TDEcomparison}, appear to cool significantly post-peak.
+For example, the candidate featureless TDE Dougie \citep{vinko_luminous_2014} as well as the fast evolving TDE AT2020neh \citep{angus_fast-rising_2022}, both discussed further in Section~\ref{sec:TDEcomparison}, appear to cool significantly post-peak.

 \citet{gezari_tidal_2021} make the argument that the $NUV-r$ colour of a TDE at peak is a potentially robust method of photometrically differentiating TDEs from other transients such as AGN and SNe.
 AT2019cmw displays significant reddening of its $uvw2-r$ colour post-peak.
 When measuring colours from interpolated lightcurves of significant detections, from 14.1 and 33.8 days post-peak in its rest-frame the $UVW2-r$ colour reddens from 0.37 mag to 0.73 mag with a consistent absolute magnitude in $UVW2$ of $M < -22$.
 This would put it in-between the regime of TDEs and AGN.
 Figure 10 from \citet{gezari_tidal_2021} for instance shows that TDEs appear to have a peak $NUV-r$ colour $\lesssim0$ mag, whereas AGN have a colour of $\gtrsim1$ mag, and SNe a colour of $\gtrsim0.5$ mag.
 However, as it was rapidly reddening in $u-g$ from at least $\sim6$ days before our first $UVW2$ detection, it is likely that at peak its colour is close to $UVW2-r = 0$ mag.